garytouet/202511-ebook-from-articles/README.md

 # Context

-In 2018/2019, Sequoia Capital published a series of articles on the topic of product analytics with around 30 different articles.
+In 2018-2019, Sequoia Capital published a series of articles on the topic of product analytics with around 30 different articles.

 I like to read long texts on an e-ink reader and decided to make a small ebook out of the articles.

 This is what the Python script does:
-- It create a table of contents at the beginning of the book,
+- It create a table of contents at the beginning of the book.
+There is one link for each article published and each link brings you to the corresponding question in the book.
 - It preserves the images included in the articles and places them in the right place,
 - It formats all of the above into a simple ebook and saves it on disk in the `output/` folder.